UniversalDevicesInc-PG3/udi-poly-notification/README.md

 ## Installation

 Install from the Polyglot store.

+### Editions

+There are 2 Editions available.
+Free only supports the UDMobile node which will soon be available directly in the UDMobile app.
+It is also limited to 8 messages per day.

 ## Configuration